Calgary: Geography

-Two rivers run through the city and two creeks.
-The Bow River is the larger and it flows from the west to the south.
+Two rivers and two creeks run through the city.
+The Bow River is the larger, and it flows from the west to the south.
 The Elbow River flows northwards from the south until it converges with the Bow River at the historic site of Fort Calgary near downtown.
-Nose Creek flows into Calgary from the northwest then south to join the Bow River several kilometres east of the Elbow-Bow confluence.
-Fish Creek flows into Calgary from the southwest and converges with the Bow River near McKenzie Towne.
+Nose Creek flows into Calgary from the northwest, then south to join the Bow River several kilometres east of the Elbow-Bow confluence.
+Fish Creek flows into Calgary from the southwest and converges with the Bow River near McKenzie Lake.